Home | Life

 In my early forties, I gave birth to my second child, who is almost exactly a quarter of a century younger than her big sister!
 I chose to put blogging on hold to fully embrace motherhood again.
 But now she pretends to write her own blog.
 So I take that as a sign I can.
 For reals.

-Today I live much too far from the sea with my boyfriend (we met in third grade), our anime-obsessed daughter, Emilia Sky, my (somewhere-in-that-haze) hippie-artsy mom, and two very peculiar cats.
+Today I live in a quintessential Pacific Northwest college town with my boyfriend (we met in third grade), our My Little Pony-obsessed daughter, Emilia Sky, my (somewhere-in-that-haze) hippie-artsy mom, and two very peculiar cats.
 I'm currently working on my first young adult novel (not really, but it sounded like a cool way to end this introduction).

 Pattern for granny crochet shawl can be found in comments.